ljpprojects/mosaic/README.md

 ## If You Are Trying to Mark My Work

 First of all, wrong branch.
-Second of all, please take agander through the source code in the CORRECT branch and maybe there you can find my work (hint: look at the tests)
+Second of all, please take a gander through the source code in the CORRECT branch and maybe there you can find my work.
+Bootstrapped.